Prompting Multilingual Large Language Models to Generate Code-Mixed Texts: The Case of South East Asian Languages: Results

-Figure~\ref{fig:chatgpt-davinci-003-breakdown}(b) and Figure~\ref{fig:chatgpt-davinci-003-breakdown}(e) present the code-mixedness according to different topics.
-We observe that both ChatGPT and davinci-003 tend to code-mix with loanwords when the topic is about "AI" by mixing the English loanwords "Artificial Intelligence."
-For food, both models tend to code-mix with food-related terms—which are topic-related entities—in SEA languages such as "bánh mì".
-We also observe some representative biases in certain language-topic pairs.
-For instance, when it comes to food, ChatGPT mentions the word "nasi goreng" for all English-Indonesian responses.
-For other topics such as traffic and weather, both models show the propensity to code-mix phrases related to traffic congestion and hot weather.
-We believe a larger scale of data collection is warranted to measure the effects of representative issues when zero-shot prompting LLMs for code-mixed data.
+Figure~\ref{fig:chatgpt-davinci-003-breakdown}(b) shows ChatGPT's code-mixing proficiency based on topics.
+ChatGPT tends to code-mix with loanwords when the topic is about ``AI'' by mixing the English loanwords ``Artificial Intelligence,'' or its short form ``AI.''
+For food, it tends to code-mix with food-related terms—which are topic-related nouns—in SEA languages such as ``bánh mì'' (Vietnamese sandwich).
+We also observe some representation biases in specific language-topic pairs.
+For instance, when it comes to food, ChatGPT uses the word ``nasi goreng'' (fried rice) for all English-Indonesian responses.
+For other topics, such as traffic and weather, it tends to code-mix phrases related to traffic congestion and hot weather.

-In Figure~\ref{fig:chatgpt-davinci-003-breakdown}(f), we find that the prompt template that returns the highest quality results is the one where the term code-mixing is explicitly defined.
-Doing so gives ChatGPT the ability to produce code-mixed texts across different languages and topics a 68\% success rate to reach code-mixing beyond entities.
-In contrast, the worst-performing template consists of asking the model to imagine two bilingual speakers conversing, where the term code-mixing is not mentioned.
-In Figure~\ref{fig:failure-two-bilingual-speakers}, we see that ChatGPT may generate unnatural conversations where one interlocutor speaks in English and the other speaks in either Malay, Indonesian, Chinese, Tagalog, or Vietnamese exclusively (top example).
-Furthermore, ChatGPT may assume there are four speakers even though the prompt asks for a conversation between two speakers (bottom example).
+In Figure~\ref{fig:chatgpt-davinci-003-breakdown}(c), we find the prompt template with the highest quality results is the one where the term code-mixing is explicitly defined.
+In contrast, the worst-performing template consists of asking the model to generate conversations between two bilingual speakers, where the term code-mixing is unmentioned.
+In Figure~\ref{fig:failure-two-bilingual-speakers}, we see that ChatGPT generates an uncommon pattern of conversations where one interlocutor speaks in English and the other speaks in another language entirely (top example).
+Furthermore, ChatGPT may assume there are four speakers though the prompt asks for a conversation between two speakers (bottom example).

+In terms of naturalness, we observe a considerable variance in ChatGPT's ouputs, with English-Tamil being the least natural (Figure~\ref{fig:naturalness}).
+Further analysis shows that ChatGPT either commits grammatical mistakes (such as comma splice and redundancy) or generates semantically confusing sentences.
+We also observe unnatural text patterns that mix two different script systems of the same language in the single sentence (for example, the Tamil script and its transliterated Latin script).
+We document these naturalness and fluency issues in Table~\ref{tab:naturalness-issues} (Appendix~\ref{app:naturalness-issues}) and report the interannotator agreement scores in Appendix~\ref{app:interannotator}.